rock-683/airqualityHBP/README.md

 ## Executive Summary

-Spatial and regression analyses Results show that PM2.5 exposure and hypertension prevalence are geographically clustered, with substantial regional variation.
+County health spatial analysis show that PM2.5 exposure and hypertension prevalence are geographically clustered, with substantial regional variation.
 The strongest positive associations are observed across the **Central and Southeastern United States**, while parts of the **Northeast and much of the West** exhibit inverse or non-significant relationships, underscoring the importance of regional context.
 Overall, counties in the **Central and Southeastern U.S.—particularly Georgia, Oklahoma, and parts of Kansas, Alabama, Arkansas, and Texas—emerge as priority areas**, where poor air quality is consistently associated with increased hypertension prevalence and where targeted air quality interventions may yield the greatest public health impact.

 ![](images/summarymap_expanded2.png)